-I was introduced to the great outdoors at an early age, riding in the top of my father's backpack through California's High Sierra when I was too young to walk.
-My father was a photographer, cinematographer, mountaineer and environmentalist, which set the tone for my own pursuits later on.
+I was introduced to the great outdoors at an early age by my parents, riding in the top of my father's backpack through California's High Sierra when I was too young to walk.
+Dad was a photographer, cinematographer, mountaineer and environmentalist, which set the tone for my own pursuits later on.

-After purchasing my first camera over thirty years ago I began to experiment with photography, inspired by the powerful forces of nature and dramatic lighting that often exist in the mountains.
-My interest in photography as a profession began some time later, when I discovered the lens as a connection to the ephemeral beauty of the natural world, where I would often go to escape the stress of the city.
-My goal as a photographer today is to convey my passion for adventure and love of nature in such a way that I share with others that which belongs to us all.
+Upon purchasing my first reflex camera forty years ago I began to experiment with photography, inspired by the powerful forces of nature and dramatic lighting that often exists in the mountains.
+The late Galen Rowell was a major influence on the development of my style in addition to sparking my desire to explore the world's great mountain ranges.
+My interest in photography as a profession began soon after, as I discovered the lens as a connection to the ephemeral beauty of the natural world, where I would often go to escape the stress of the city.
+My goal as a photographer today is to convey my passion for adventure travel and love of nature in such a way that I can share with others that which belongs to us all.

-Though I spent most of my life in the Pacific Northwest, I've lived the past eighteen years in France where unlimited opportunities to capture compelling subjects are never far away - lavender in Provence, the rugged peaks of the French Alps, castles in Perigord and the Loire Valley...yet I also spend a fair amount of time further from home, documenting voyages to such places as Greenland, Slovenia, Africa, Reunion Island, Pakistan, Nepal and Sri Lanka for magazines, books and other print media.
-I'm always ready to discover new destinations, meet new people and share stories with fellow travellers.
+Though I've spent much of my life in the Pacific Northwest, I've lived the past eighteen years in France where unlimited opportunities to capture compelling subjects are never far away - lavender in Provence, the rugged peaks of the French Alps, castles in Perigord and the Loire Valley...yet I also spend a fair amount of time further from home, documenting voyages to Greenland, South Africa, Pakistan, Nepal, Ecuador, Southeast Asia and Alaska for magazines, books and other print media.
+I'm always ready to discover new destinations, meet new people and share adventure stories with fellow travellers.